Ric Griffin: Development

-Discussing the storyline which saw Ric's oldest son Leo die from a heroin overdose, Quarshie said; "I don't think his death is a shock to Ric as he almost expected it.
+Discussing the storyline that saw Ric's oldest son Leo die from a heroin overdose, Quarshie said: "I don't think his death is a shock to Ric as he almost expected it.
 It's devastating for him, but in true Ric style he holds everything in and throws himself into work.
 The consequences of the tragedy are felt later down the line."
-He drew on Ric's troubled relationship with his own father to explain his distant relationship with his children, assessing; "Ric had a domineering and violent father.
+He drew on Ric's troubled relationship with his own father to explain his distant relationship with his children, assessing: "Ric had a domineering and violent father.
 He swore he'd never be that controlling with his own kids and as a result he was too hands-off."

 In July 2010, Quarshie revealed that Ric would be diagnosed with inoperable cancer, explaining: It's asymptomatic – you don't know you've got it until it's spread...
 It's so far gone, what's the point in having chemotherapy?"
 He stated that following the diagnosis, Ric would become close to Annalese Carson, the estranged wife of his colleague Michael Spence.

 As a long-standing cast member, Quarshie has been granted leave to pursue other projects including directing an episode of Holby City.
 Series producer Simon Harper has stated that the actor is allowed to ensure the character remains in the show for a longer tenure.
 The character remained off-screen for several months during 2015.

-Quarshie appears as Ric in a two-part crossover episode with Holby City's sister show, Casualty, originally broadcast in March 2019.
+Quarshie appears as Ric in a two-part crossover episode with Holby City's sister show Casualty originally broadcast in March 2019.

-In October 2020, it was announced that Quarshie had decided to leave the show, having appeared in over 500 episodes.
+In October 2020, it was announced that Quarshie had decided to leave the show, having appeared in more than 500 episodes.
 In a statement, the actor credited Holby City with changing his career and revealed that he nearly quit acting prior to joining the show.
-He commented, "I wouldn't have stayed so long if it hadn't been a great place to work, and leaving will be like leaving home - a place where there is warmth and a welcome, a place to which you can always return..."
+He commented: "I wouldn't have stayed so long if it hadn't been a great place to work, and leaving will be like leaving home - a place where there is warmth and a welcome, a place to which you can always return..."
 Ric departs in a specially commissioned episode focusing on the COVID-19 pandemic, originally broadcast on 10 November 2020 as part of the twenty-second series.

 Holby City was cancelled in June 2021 after 23 years on air.
 Producers invited multiple former cast members to reprise their roles during the show's final series.
 On 16 March 2022, it was announced that Quarshie had reprised his role as Ric for the show's final episode, which first airs on 29 March 2022.